Takashiidobe/db/README.md

 ## Architecture

-This database features two parts, a sorted set of pages (which store a set of (id, val) tuples), which are saved to a file, and a Write-Ahead Log (WAL), which appends insertions and deletions to a file.
+This database features two parts, a sorted set of pages (which store a set of (id, row) tuples), which are saved to a file, and a Write-Ahead Log (WAL), which appends insertions and deletions to a file.

 In the event the database crashes, as long as the last update